moyeed797/lab12/README.md

-This is ana assignmeng in my master journey
+#This is ana assignment in my master journey